 I started testing all types of cars, even if I was not interested in buying them.
 Over and over again, the cars with synthetic leather seats had bad cabin air.
 They were sitting in the sun and most likely outgassing.
 The question is, what type of man-made material do they put in those synthetic leather seats?

 In my research to find out what could be in the new cars I found some of the car companies are using a glass fiber reinforced polypropylene (PP) which is used as a flame retardant.
+All of my reactions have been linked to the VOC styrene (Vinyl Benzene), which is used to make polypropylene.
 The incorporation of glass fibers in polypropylene is referred to as either glass reinforced or glass filled polypropylene.
 The flame retardant is added to the synthetic leather.
 The US federal government requires car companies to have fire proof properties, and after the last flame retardent Decabromodiphenyl Ether (DecaBDE) was thought to cause cancer, companies started searching for other ways.
 The soft-touch surfaces in some cars also contain polypropylene and glass fiber materials.

 The bio-based glass fiber-reinforced polymer in the synthetic leather is not only being used in cars, but also in clothing, footwear, toys and accessories such as handbags and more, in the push to replace materials such as steel, wood, cloth and leather.